Membership vs Single app comparison: Is a Mac app subscription better than buying apps one by one?

 Who should choose a subscription, and who shouldn’t?

-Go for Setapp subscription if you’re:
+Go for Setapp Membership if you’re:

 • Constantly using many different software programs all the time, and very often switching between them several times a day.
 I personally use more than 10 Setapp apps in a single day.